HelpBot Assistant

 Class Description

-e-primary Used to represent a primary action.
+e-primary Represents a primary action.

-e-success Used to represent a positive action.
+e-success Represents a positive action.

-e-info Used to represent an informative action.
+e-info Represents an informative action.

-e-warning Used to represent an action with caution.
+e-warning Represents an action requiring caution.

-e-danger Used to represent a negative action.
+e-danger Represents a negative action.

 import * as React from 'react';